GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 * Introducing a [deprecation trial](#whats-deprecation-trial) which will end in Chrome
   101. It will allow developers to request a time extension for chosen origins, which will not be affected during the deprecation trial.
-* Introducing a Chrome enterprise policy which will allow managed Chrome deployments to bypass the deprecation permanently.
+* Introducing a Chrome policy which will allow managed Chrome deployments to bypass the deprecation permanently.
 Available in Chrome 92.

 If you need more time to mitigate the impact of the deprecation register for the deprecation trial.

-If you have administrative control over your users via Chrome Enterprise, you can re-enable the feature using Chrome enterprise policy.
+If you have administrative control over your users, you can re-enable the feature using Chrome policies.

 To mitigate the impact of the new restrictions, use one of the following
 strategies: